culanomeara/lets-talk-about-lego/README.md

 ### Media

-- The background LEGO wallpaper images are from and open source site: https://wallpaperaccess.com/lego-bricks
+- The background LEGO wallpaper images are from [Wallpaperaccess](https://wallpaperaccess.com/lego-bricks)
 - The LEGO set images are from [Brickset](https://brickset.com/)